 the inspector who made the decision must ensure that, to the extent that the decision is not affirmed, the plant, substance or thing is returned to the workplace as soon as practicable.

+[Clause 65 inserted by No. 13 of 2005 s.
+32.]

 Division 5 — Referrals to the Tribunal

+Heading inserted by No. 13 of 2005 s.
+32.]

 66. Decision may be referred to Tribunal

 (1) If a person given notice of a decision under clause 21(3)(b) or 64(6) is not satisfied with the reviewing authority’s decision under that section, the person may refer the decision to the Tribunal for further review.